Expat Global Art

 1. Access to artworks as a separate asset class usually difficult to access for the mass investor and for institutional investors

 It would be difficult for a classic investor to directly use artworks in their investment strategy to diversify risk or to achieve higher returns.
-The lack of expertise knowledge in the market, technical peculiarities of purchases and sales of art, risks linked to counterfeiting and storage, as well as a lack of competency in the trends of the market, make artwork as an investment grade difficult to access for non-professionals.
+The lack of expertise and knowledge about the market, technical peculiarities of purchases and sales of art, risks linked to counterfeiting and storage, as well as a lack of competency in the market trends, make artwork as an investment class difficult to access for non-professionals.
 Institutional portfolio investors, by definition, normally cannot hold tangible (physical) assets (assets that are not financial instruments) in their portfolios and cannot directly participate in this market.
-The fund would be suitable for portfolios of such institutional investors that are seeking risk diversification in asset classes with low correlation to capital markets.
+The fund is suitable for portfolios of such institutional investors that are seeking risk diversification in asset classes with low correlation to capital markets.
 The features of art as an investment class make it suitable for longer-term investment strategies.

 2. Access to promising artists who have the potential to become famous in the medium-term